A History of Fiji in Brief

 During the early days of British colonisation in Fiji, an outbreak of measles wiped out about a third of the Fijian population.
 Without a large workforce to work in the planned sugar and copra plantations, Britain brought in indentured labourers from India to work the plantations.
 The first shipment of labourers came in 1879.
 The deal was for the labourers to work five years before they returned home, however, many chose to stay in Fiji.
 By 1904, Indian merchants a further influx of Indians arrived.

 Indentured labour was abolished in 1920 after 60,553 Indians has been brought to Fiji.

-Since then “indo-fijian” are a core part of the Fijian culture bringing a touch of India into the multicultural mix that is Fiji.
+Since then “Indo-Fijian” are a core part of the Fijian culture bringing a touch of India into the multicultural mix that is Fiji.
 From business to politic, food and art, their contribution to the making of Fiji is present everywhere you go.
 Check out Who are the People of Fiji for more on the subject.

-Independence & the Four Coups
+Independence and the Four Coups

-After World War 2, focus in Fiji was on politics and separation in the political system between the Fijians and the Indian labourer descendants, now commonly known as “Indo-Fijians”.
+After World War 2, the focus in Fiji was on politics and separation in the political system between the Fijians and the Indian labourer descendants, now commonly known as “Indo-Fijians”.
 While Fijians were content with the colonial administration, Indo-Fijians were restricted in their livelihoods due to low sugar payouts, the inability to buy freehold land and their hostility to Britain after India independence from Britain in 1947.

-Moves toward a self-government were made in 1953 with a Legislative Council.
+Moves toward self-government were made in 1953 with a Legislative Council.
 Full independence was granted to Fiji on October 10 1970 after 96 years of colonial rule.
 Ratu Sir Kamisese Mara of the Lau Islands ruled the nation first 17 years, favouring Fijian affairs over Indian priorities.